ElPiloto/prompts.nvim/README.md

 # prompts.nvim
 no, not that kind of prompt. prompts for your vimwiki.

-### WIP: This plugin is not yet ready for widespread use.
+### Warning: WIP.
+Even when completed, mainly intended for personal use.

 ```
 ██   ██████  ██████   ██████  ███    ███ ██████  ████████ ███████    ███    ██ ██    ██ ██ ███    ███